Shiro69420/DeployArchRiceCyberpunk/README.md

 # DeployArch
+# Future Project
 Work in progress.
-Supposed to deploy arch after an archinstall
+Supposed to deploy arch w/ i3 and some configuration after an archinstall